SoftwareUnderstanding/software-iodata/README.md

 This availability of specifying data input/output possibilities allows for more accurate software metadata descriptions.

 **Disclaimer**: this work aims to create a profile that may be incorporated into codemeta or schema.org.
-The profile has persistent identifiers, but, if standardized, the classes and properties defined here may be absorbed into other initiatives.
+The profile has persistent identifiers, but, if standardized, the classes and properties defined here may be absorbed into the above vocabularies.

 ## Properties

 We introduce the following properties:

-* ``consumesData`` - The software may take the specified data as input.
-The target object is typically interpreted as a template.
+* ``consumesData`` - The software takes the specified data as one  of its inputs.
+The target object is typically interpreted as a template describing a class of data.
+For example, For example, a Dataset in NetCDF format containing precipitation and time variables (in their respective units)
-* ``producesData`` - The software may produce the specified data as output.
-The target object is typically interpreted as a template.
+* ``producesData`` - The software produces the specified data as one of its output.
+The target object is typically interpreted as a template describing a class of data.
+For example, a text document in CSV format.

-The domain of both these properties is `schema:SoftwareApplication` (or any of its subclasses) or `schema:SoftwareSourceCode`, the former is preferred as it is more specific and combines nicely with our use of `schema:targetProduct` as documented in https://w3id.org/software-types.
-If the domain is `SoftwareSourceCode`, they are simply interpreted as less specific then (read
+The domain of both these properties is `schema:SoftwareApplication` (or any of its subclasses) or `schema:SoftwareSourceCode`.
+The former is preferred as it is more specific and combines nicely with the usage of `schema:targetProduct` as proposed in https://w3id.org/software-types.
+If the domain is `SoftwareSourceCode`, then these properties are interpreted as less specific (read
-as: *some undefined build target of the source code consumes/produces certain data*).
+as: *some undefined build target of the source code consumes/produces certain type of data*).

-The range of the properties is a `schema:CreativeWork` (or any subclass), this offers a high degree of flexibility and re-uses as much as possible of the existing schema.org properties for e.g. expressing content/encoding types, natural languages etc...
-The object is to be typically interpreted as a template, describing a class of data that meets the constraints as laid out by further properties on that data.
+The range of the properties is a `schema:CreativeWork` (or any of its subclasses), this offers a high degree of flexibility and reuses as much as possible of the existing schema.org properties for e.g. expressing content/encoding types, natural languages etc. The object is to be typically interpreted as a template data type, describing a class of data that meets the constraints as laid out by further properties on that data.
 However, if enough constraining properties are specified, it can also be used to specifically refer to a single particular dataset.

 We recommend use of the following schema.org subclasses of `CreativeWork` as object: